kibblewhite/BlazorEditorJs/EditorJS/README.md

     "LinkTool": {
         "LoadActions": {

-	        // This can just be null or undefined, if you want to use the
-	        // provider options below.
-Otherwise this value will override
-	        // the options by looking in the browser's DOM for that existing value.
-            "LoadProviderClassFunctionDefault": "LinkTool",

-			// PascalCase and SnakeCase
-			// This will convert the class name, the root name identifier here
-			// is "LinkTool", and convert this in the string name that is used
-			// as the key for the final configuration options.
-            "OptionsNamingScheme": "CamelCase",

-			// When not null this will override the `OptionsNamingScheme`
-			// and the value coming in from the root name identifier
-			// and use this exactly how it is defined here.
-            "OverrideOptionsKey": "linkTools"
-        },
-        "options": null
-    }
-}
-Copy code
-{
-    "LinkTool": {
-        "LoadActions": {

             // The default class function to be loaded from the provider.
             // This can be null or undefined to use the default options.
             // Otherwise, this value will override the options by looking
             // in the browser's DOM for an existing value.
             "LoadProviderClassFunctionDefault": "LinkTool",

             // The naming scheme for the options.
             // This will convert the class name, using the root name identifier
             // "LinkTool", and convert it to a string that is used as the key
             // for the final configuration options.
             // Accepted values: "CamelCase", "PascalCase", "SnakeCase"
             "OptionsNamingScheme": "CamelCase",

             // When not null, this will override the `OptionsNamingScheme`
             // and the value coming in from the root name identifier
             // and use this exactly as it is defined here.
             "OverrideOptionsKey": "linkTools"
         },
         "options": null